ringosham/Lazer-exporter/README.md

 ## Things to note

 The album art provided in beatmaps are (mostly) in 16:9 ratio.
-As a result, most music players may not be able to display them except a few exceptions (E.g. VLC in desktop)
+As a result, most music players may not be able to display them except a few exceptions (E.g. VLC in desktop).
+If you don't use the apply tags feature when exporting songs, this will not affect you.

 The FFmpeg used for exporting songs supports both 32 bit and 64 bit with the following requirements.